pdeszynski/piteer1.github.com/sources/content/about.md

 Last thing - from few days I'm called in our company **"Culture Ninja"**, whatever it is.
 Hope I will be able to be a Ninja enough to maintain this role and make something good.

+##What do I hate?
+Ruby!
+Had to write that because of problems which came with this language.
+No other positions on this list.

 Beneath you will find my certifications:

 ...